of card showing:

 Buy US war bond

-Contrary to popular belief, Pearl Harbor was not a complete surprise, although it certainly
+Contrary to popular belief, Pearl Harbor was not a complete surprise,

-Swift sits like hundreds of National Guard facilities
+Today, Camp Swift sits like hundreds of National Guard facilities

 on flatbed trucks where they would board buses to Austin.

 Kerrville Bus Company, who had the contract for this weekend

 transmigration, was not immune to the tire rationing then in place,

 and frequent blowouts would leave stranded buses all along this route.

 Camp Swift was an Infantry training facility, but combat